Claudiosaurus

-Claudiosaurus (after the discoverer Claude Germain and saurus, 'lizard') is an extinct genus of diapsid reptiles from the Late Permian Sakamena Formation of the Morondava Basin, Madagascar.
+Claudiosaurus (after the discoverer Claude Germain and saurus, 'lizard') is an extinct genus of diapsid reptiles from the Late Permian Lower Sakamena Formation of the Morondava Basin, Madagascar.
 It has been suggested to be semi-aquatic.

 History and discovery

-Claudiosaurus is known from the Sakamena Formation of Madagascar where it was discovered near Leoposa.
+Claudiosaurus is known from the Lower Sakamena Formation of Madagascar where it was discovered near Leoposa.
 Claudiosaurus is found from the Late Permian.
 Although a paper mentions that they have been also found in Early Triassic deposits of Madagascar, citation does not mention that Claudiosaurus is from Triassic.